 *Hint – Ensure to thoroughly clean the floor in-between passes.

 A Guide to Quoting:

 As a guide, the various steps from 50, 100, 200, 400, 800, 1500, 3000 and then ‘Buff’ to produce the polished finish will take at least as long as each pass with the first cut grind.
-This means that there are 4x the time to polish the floor to 800grit grade, and six times the time to get to ‘BUFF’.
+This means that there is 4x the time to polish the floor to 800grit grade, and six times the time to get to ‘BUFF’.
 This is where most contractors come unstuck; they forget to allow for every step.
-Interesting sales point: Polished concrete is very good value for money; if you charge $120 to $160 per m2 this not a lot different to a good quality vinyl, including cost of laying.
-The difference is that it last forever, it is easy to maintain, looks great and it is unique to the customer, ‘no-one else in the world has got a floor precisely the same as you.’
+Interesting sales point: Polished concrete is very good value for money; if you charge $120 to $160 per m2 this not a lot different from good quality vinyl, including the cost of laying.
+The difference is that it lasts forever, it is easy to maintain, looks great and it is unique to the customer, ‘no-one else in the world has got a floor precisely the same as you.’

 - Metal Bond Diamonds – 30#, 60# & 120#

 - Resin Bond Diamonds – 50# – 3000#

 - Final Sealer – Concrete Shield Enhancer Sealer

 To buy polished concrete equipment to help you complete the job, call Con-Treat today!